fhiso/sources-and-citations/citation-elements.md

 application *must* also be *conformant* with [Basic Concepts].
 Concepts defined in that standard are used here without further definition.

+{.note} In particular, precise meaning of *string* and *whitespace-normalisation* are given in [Basic Concepts].

-Indented text in grey or coloured boxes, such as preceding paragraph, does not form a normative part of this standard, and is labelled as either an example or a note.
+Indented text in grey or coloured boxes does not form a normative part of this standard, and is labelled as either an example or a note.

 {.ednote} Editorial notes, such as this, are used to record outstanding issues, or points where there is not yet consensus; they will be